emboldagency/embold-tailwind-blocks/readme.txt

 Please view the full README.md on GitHub.

 == Changelog ==

+= 2.2.0 =
+* Add CoreExtension class to allow adding style choices to core blocks in an object oriented manner

 = 2.1.0 =
 * Add "validate" property to all of our blocks with a false value by default for ACF 6.3.0 compatibility